Table of Contents

 This governance model enables the NDB to function as an inclusive and efficient multilateral financial institution.

-Significance of the NDB
+Significance of the New Development Bank

 - Strengthening Multilateral Cooperation: The bank exemplifies the potential of South-South cooperation by uniting developing nations to address shared challenges.